nspheric/deep-learning-compiler/README.md

 for now I can create the dag for a given vgg16 model.

 For a better example of how all of this works check TVM and/or Hidet.
-Tiramisu is a good example.
+Tiramisu is a good example as well.

+All of these compilers target llvm and/or C.